-Choose a lighter construction if lifting is difficult.
 Think about hatch sizes and the volume of each compartment – what do you need to carry?
 What will you need to access whilst on the water?
-Does the boat have a day hatch that you can easily reach and that is big enough to contain all necessary equipment at sea.
-If you lose the hatch cover, will the boat still stay properly afloat and under control unassisted?
-If you plan to take BCU Star Awards you’ll need a boat that meets these standards.
+Does the kayak have a day hatch that you can easily reach and that is big enough to contain all necessary equipment at sea?

 Comfort and sizing

-Probably the most important aspect is personal comfort – it’s usual for a paddler to spend several hours without a break in a sea kayak, and therefore you need to be sure it is right for you.
-It’s not normally necessary to be tightly fitted into a sea kayak all day long – provided you can “lock in” when needed, for example in agitated sea conditions such as surf or tidal races.
-Most of the time you need to move a little inside the boat and keep the blood flowing.
+Probably the most important aspect is personal comfort.
+It’s quite normal for a paddler to spend several hours without a break in a sea kayak and you need to be sure it is right for you.
+It’s really not necessary to be tightly fitted into a sea kayak all day long.
+You only need to “lock in” when you encounter agitated sea conditions such as surf or tidal races.
+It’s better to be free to move around a little inside the kayak most of the time.
+It will help to keep the blood flowing.

 Size matters, and so does shape.
-Men and women have frames that are of different proportions, especially hips, leg lengths and waist to shoulder heights.
-With some experimentation you will find a boat in our range that is comfortable – take your time.
-Consider seat sizes, footrest positions, thigh brace positions.
-Be prepared to modify to get the boat you want, either by having the boat manufactured to a more precise fit, or by using closed-cell foam padding, or a combination of both.
+People have frames that are of different proportions, especially hips, leg lengths and waist to shoulder heights.
+We will find you a kayak from our range that is comfortable.
+Together we will look at key factors including seat sizes, footrest positions and thigh brace positions.
+We can make modifications to get the kayak you want, either by having the kayak manufactured to a more precise fit or by using closed-cell foam padding, or a combination of both.

-Understand the technical specification – remember to check lengths (for storage) and weights (loading onto roof racks or carrying).
+It’s important for you to read and understand the technical specification.
+Remember to check lengths (for storage) and weights (loading onto roof racks or carrying).

-Some manufacturers have designed and built sea kayaks that look modern and contemporary, but in action can behave unpredictably.
-Sea Kayaking UK haven’t allowed seaworthiness to be compromised by fashion.
+Some manufacturers have designed and built sea kayaks that look modern and contemporary but in action can behave unpredictably.
+Sea Kayaking UK doesn’t allow seaworthiness to be compromised by fashion.
 All the kayaks are designed to be well balanced in all conditions – not just for flat water and light winds.
 A well-mannered kayak will look after you.

-Make sure your boat is strong enough for the purpose you want to use it for.
-Check reviews on the web, in magazines and with ask other paddlers.
-Ensure the materials used and the construction method are conventional – repairs can become expensive if you are forced to use specialists if you damage it.
-If the boat develops a fault, can it be sent to the factory for repair and at what cost?
+Make sure your kayak is strong enough for the purpose you want to use it for.
+Check reviews on the web, in magazines and ask other paddlers.
+Ensure the materials used and the construction method are conventional.
+Repairs can become expensive if the kayak is made from unusual materials and you are forced to use specialists if you damage it.
+If the kayak develops a fault, can it be sent to the factory for repair and at what cost?